 May is one of our favorite travel months.
 While Europe can be a bit pricey for May travel, the United States remains relatively affordable (until Memorial Day, that is) throughout May.
 It is the perfect time to visit a US National Park before summer arrives!

-This guide details our top-picks for US National Parks in May and why you should visit each, including the average temperatures and seasonal things to do.
+This guide details our top picks for US National Parks in May and why you should visit each, including the average temperatures and seasonal things to do.

 We picked a variety of parks from some of the most popular national parks to some of the nation’s least-visited national parks.
+There is far more to May than just Memorial Day car deals, barbecues with friends, and the end of school!
+These parks have so much to offer!

 Let us know your favorite national park to visit in spring in the comments!
 Visiting more than just parks?
 Be sure to check out our guide to the best places to visit in May in the USA as well!